chelseamccann/Attainable/README.md

 * Input a students current GPA
 * View the potential colleges based on this number
 * Allow for secondary target GPA input to show updated results if GPA is attained by the time they apply
+* Updated colleges will show with illuminated effect, clarifying the difference from the current GPA colleges

 In addition, this project will include:
 * A production README